MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the Set-ReportSubmissionRule cmdlet to modify the report submission rule in your cloud-based organization.
+The report submission rule identifies the custom mailbox to deliver user reported messages to.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).